- PhDUniversity of Pavia2010

-Dr Andrea Tosato is an Associate Professor in Commercial Law at the School of Law of the University of Nottingham and a Visiting Associate Professor at the University of Pennsylvania Law School.
 He read Law at the University of Pavia (Italy) before pursuing graduate studies at the University of Cambridge, receiving his LLM in 2008.
-He subsequently returned to the University of Pavia, and obtained his PhD in 2010.
+He subsequently returned to the University of Pavia, obtaining his PhD in 2010.

-Dr Tosato is engaged in several international legislative reform projects dealing with the impact of blockchain and other distributed ledger technologies on commercial law.
-In the USA, he is actively involved in the ULC/ALI Uniform Commercial Code and Emerging Technologies Committee that is currently drafting amendments to the Uniform Commercial Code to accommodate emerging technology developments.
-At Unidroit, he is a member of the Unidroit Working Group developing a Model Law on Warehouse Receipts (UNIDROIT - Model Law on Warehouse Receipts) and serves as on observer on behalf of the ULC in the Unidroit Working Group on Digital Assets and Private Law (Digital Assets and Private Law - UNIDROIT).
+At present, Tosato is engaged in several international legislative reform projects dealing with the impact of blockchain and other distributed ledger technologies on commercial law.
+In the United States, he was a key contributor to the ULC/ALI Uniform Commercial Code and Emerging Technologies Committee that drafted the 2022 Amendments to the Uniform Commercial Code and Article 12.
+He is also a member of the ULC Committee working on the enactment of these new laws across the United States.
+At Unidroit, he is a member of the Drafting Committee of Unidroit Working Group on Digital Assets and Private Law and a member of the Unidroit Working Group developing a Model Law on Warehouse Receipts.